HKUNLP/HumanPrompt/README.md

 - [ ] Add one more aggregation method used in ama prompting(METAL-AMA)
 - [ ] Support batch running function
 - [ ] Start UI construction
+- [x] Refactor the code, move the transfer & extractor out to the ./hub
 - [x] Add one text-to-sql task(DB SP)
 - [x] Add AMA_prompting
 - [x] Shorten the repo name to be published on PyPI